 - (WI) 4313 Islamic Law and Politics.
 (3-0) This course is a study of the law, origins, development, divisions, and politics of Islam.
 Special emphasis will be given to law, political thought, history, and the culture of the Middle East.
 Topics covered include Muslim law and political institutions, the Arab and Persian roles in Islam; the Islamic Community as a political system; major points of the Islamic faith and their political significance and the political and historical significance of Muslim mysticism.
-(This course may be used to satisfy Group I requirements.) - (WI) 4314 Revolution and Nationalism.
-(3-0) This course examines the phenomena of modern revolution and nationalism focusing on different countries in various geographical
+(This course may be used to satisfy Group I requirements.)
+(MC) - (WI) 4314 Revolution and Nationalism.
+(3-0) This course examines the phenomena of modern revolution and nationalism focusing on different countries in various geographical (MC)

-- areas such as the Middle East, Latin America, and others.
-This course is repeatable for credit twice with different emphasis. - (WI) 4327 Theories of International Politics.
+areas such as the Middle East, Latin America, and others.
+This course is repeatable for credit twice with different emphasis.

+- (WI) 4327 Theories of International Politics.
 (3-0) This course focuses on theories and concepts in the study of international relations.
 Major theoretical works and illustrative case studies will be critically examined.
-Prerequisite: POSI 3322. - (WI) 4338 Government and Politics of Latin America.
+Prerequisite: POSI 3322. - (WI) 4328 The Holocaust.
+(3-0) An undergraduate seminar on The Holocaust.
+Among the topics covered are: efforts to understand The Holocaust; the evolution of anti-Semitism in Germany; ordinary Germans and ordinary Poles and The Holocaust; and representing The Holocaust in fiction, film, and poetry. - (WI) 4338 Government and Politics of Latin America.
 (3.0) A comparative analysis of political systems in Latin America, examining the impact of sociocultural and economic factors on political attitudes and behaviors.
-Special emphasis on Mexico, Cuba, and Brazil. - 4339 Canadian Government and Politics.
+Special emphasis on Mexico, Cuba, and Brazil.
+(MC) - 4339 Canadian Government and Politics.
 (3-0) An introduction to Canadian government and politics.
 The class will include the historical, ethical, constitutional, and political culture background to and the political issues dominant in contemporary Canadian government and politics. - (WI) 4340 Government and Politics of Europe.
-(3-0) An in-depth analysis of the political systems of the states of Europe and the emerging European Union, with special emphasis on Great Britain, France, Italy, and Germany. - (WI) 4341 Government and Politics of Russia.
-(3-0) A comprehensive study of the domestic and foreign policy of the former Soviet Union, examined both historically and analytically. - 4349 Special Topics in Comparative Politics.
+(3-0) An in-depth analysis of the political systems of the states of Europe and the emerging European Union, with special emphasis on Great Britain, France, Italy, and Germany.
+(MC) - (WI) 4341 Government and Politics of Russia.
+(3-0) A comprehensive study of the domestic and foreign policy of the former Soviet Union, examined both historically and analytically.
+(MC) - 4349 Special Topics in Comparative Politics.
 (3-0) Topics in Comparative Politics will address political concepts in specific countries or areas of the world in a comparative context.
-The course will examine how political ideas and culture, governmental institutions, political parties, interest groups, and external influences affect the area studies. - (WI) 4349A Spanish Democracy in Comparative Context (3-0) - (WI) 4349C Liberty and Property: A Comparison of Australia and the United States (3-0) - (WI) 4349D Organization of American States (3-0) - (WI) 4349E The Politics of Mexico (3-0) - (WI) 4350 Government and Politics of Asia.
-(3-0) A critical analysis of political development in the nations of Far East and South Asia, concentrating on China, Japan, and India. - (WI) 4351 African Politics.
-(3-0) A comprehensive examination of politics in Africa. - (WI) 4354 The Politics of Extremism.
+The course will examine how political ideas and culture, governmental institutions, political parties, interest groups, and external influences affect the area studies.
+(MC) - (WI) 4349A Spanish Democracy in Comparative Context (3-0) - (WI) 4349C Liberty and Property: A Comparison of Australia and the United States (3-0) - (WI) 4349D Organization of American States (3-0) - (WI) 4349E The Politics of Mexico (3-0) - (WI) 4350 Government and Politics of Asia.
+(3-0) A critical analysis of political development in the nations of Far East and South Asia, concentrating on China, Japan, and India.
+(MC) - (WI) 4351 African Politics.
+(3-0) A comprehensive examination of politics in Africa.
+(MC) - (WI) 4354 The Politics of Extremism.
 (3-0) This course is an undergraduate seminar on international terrorism and extremist politics in America.
+(MC)